Fashflash16/Alt-Git/README.md

-This is Folder for my AltSchoolCloudProject
+This is a Folder for my AltSchoolCloudProject
+This includes Assignments and Mini mini-project for 2025 Session